A Bug's Life: Box office

-A Bug's Life grossed $371,940 at the El Capitan in its first five days before expanding nationwide.
-The film grossed a record $45.7 million during the five-day Thanksgiving holiday weekend, including $33.3 million for the three-day weekend, ranking first at the box office, beating out Babe: Pig in the City and The Rugrats Movie.
+A Bug's Life grossed $371,940 at the El Capitan Theatre in its first five days before expanding nationwide.
+The film grossed a record $45.7 million during the five-day Thanksgiving holiday weekend, including $33.3 million for the three-day weekend, ranking first at the box office, beating out The Rugrats Movie, Babe: Pig in the City, Enemy of the State and The Waterboy.
 Its five-day Thanksgiving opening gross surpassed the previous record holder held by 101 Dalmatians.
 This record was surpassed by Toy Story 2 the following year.
 With a total gross of $12.5 million, A Bug's Life achieved the second-highest first two-day Thanksgiving gross, behind Back to the Future Part II.
 It managed to retain the top position in its second weekend, making $17.1 million and outgrossing Psycho.
 During its third weekend, the film's number one spot was taken by Star Trek: Insurrection, but it still overperformed Jack Frost while earning $11.1 million.

 In its first international weekend, the film grossed $3.2 million from 5 countries, setting record openings for an animated film in Australia ($1.6 million) and Thailand ($400,000), with the latter surpassing Mulan.
 Furthermore, it made $2 million during its opening weekend in Mexico, which was the country's second-highest at the time, after Godzilla.

 By late December 1998, A Bug's Life had earned over $100 million.
-Altogether, several in-year 1998 films combined with Titanic pulled $7 billion in North America, propelling the film industry to a record year at the box office.
+Combined with Titanic, several in-year 1998 films such as Saving Private Ryan, Armageddon, Deep Impact, Godzilla, Mulan, There's Something About Mary, Rush Hour, Lethal Weapon 4, The Waterboy and Dr. Dolittle pulled $7 billion in North America altogether, propelling the film industry to a record year at the box office.

 In February 1999, the film also had a record opening for an animated film in the United Kingdom with an opening weekend gross of £4.2 million ($6.9 million), surpassing Toy Story.
 Upon opening, it beat Shakespeare in Love and Stepmom to reach the number one spot.
 The film would remain so for five weeks until it was overtaken by Patch Adams in its sixth weekend.
+Earning a total of £23.9 million ($45 million) during its theatrical run, A Bug's Life was the country's third-highest-grossing film of 1999, only behind Star Wars: Episode I – The Phantom Menace and Notting Hill.
 It also made $556,000 in the Philippines, which was the country's second-highest for an animated film, behind The Lion King.
 In Japan, the film ended Armageddons 13-week-long run in the number one spot, earning $1.7 million.

 At the end of its theatrical run, the film grossed $162.8 million in the United States and Canada and $200.4 million in foreign countries, pushing its worldwide gross to $363.3 million, surpassing the competition from DreamWorks Animation's Antz, which earned $171.8 million worldwide.